Steffen911/steffen911.github.io/_posts/2022-04-09-learning-about-nfts.md

 I already had about 100€ worth of Ether in my crypto.com wallet and naively thought that might be enough.
 Getting the Ether into my Metamask wallet was the first challenge, though.
 After I registered my external wallet in their app, they made me wait 24 hours before any transfer to it was possible.
-Sometimes I am patient, and it was getting late, so let us call it a day.
+As it was getting late, I called it a day and proceeded the following day.

 New day, new problem.
 Sending all my Ether to the wallet proved harder than expected, too.